climateinteractive/SDEverywhere/packages/runtime/README.md

 ## Emscripten Notes

+If you use the `@sdeverywhere/plugin-wasm` package to build a WebAssembly version of your model, the following steps are already handled for you.
+The notes below are only needed if you want more low-level control over how the C model is compiled into a WebAssembly module.

 The `@sdeverywhere/runtime` package assumes you have created `<mymodel>.wasm` and `<mymodel>.js` files with Emscripten.
 The `emcc` command line options should be similar to the following: